manwar/theweeklychallenge/content/blog/aws-lambda.md

 <br>

-This post came nearly after a month and half.
-The last post about `AWS` related topic was about [**AWS DynamoDB**](/blog/aws-dynamodb).
-The break wasn't intended, though.
+This post comes nearly a month and a half after the last one.
+The previous post on an `AWS` related topic was about [**AWS DynamoDB**](/blog/aws-dynamodb).
+The break wasn't intentional, though.

 `AWS Lambda` is a serverless compute service that allows you to run code without having to manage servers.
 You simply upload your code and `Lambda` takes care of the scaling, patching and execution, charging you only for the duration your code is executed.

-It would be like hiring a chef that cooks when you request them, cleans up when they are done and charges you only for the minutes that they actually cook.
+It's like hiring a chef who only cooks when you request it, cleans up afterward and charges you only for the minutes spent cooking.

 <br>